 In an attempt to help researchers, JCHS began the process of creating useful finding aids for those who wish to visit our Research Library.
-The documents are linked to the finding aid titles.
+The documents are linked through the finding aid titles.
+(Click on the collection title to access the finding aid.)
 Please check back regularly, as we will be adding to this page monthly.

 The Jackson County Historical Society acquired the John B. Wornall Collection when they purchased the Wornall House from the family in 1962.
 In the 1990’s, the Wornall House became independent, however, the collection remained with JCHS.
 The collection consists of 13 boxes and contains photographs, scrapbooks, personal correspondence, newspaper articles, magazine articles, newsletters, receipts, invoices, deeds, genealogical information, wills, contracts, proposals, manuals, minutes, yearbooks, brochures, reports, organizational programs, plats, awards, and other miscellaneous documents.
 These documents are related to the Wornall family, the Wornall family’s friends, organizations and events they were involved in, and the Wornall House restoration project.
 There is also an extensive amount of information on prominent families the Wornall’s married into or had a relationship with, such as the Kearney, Ward, Scarritt, Johnson, Harris, Clay, Davis, Mumford, Shivvers, Morris, Rowntree, Fuller, and Kemper families.